-Roczniki Humanistyczne (Annals of Arts) is an international academic journal of the humanities published by the Learned Society of the John Paul II Catholic University of Lublin and the Faculty of Humanities of the John Paul II Catholic University of Lublin.
+Roczniki Humanistyczne ('Annals of Arts') is an academic journal of the humanities published by the Learned Society of the John Paul II Catholic University of Lublin and the Faculty of Humanities of the John Paul II Catholic University of Lublin.
 It has appeared without interruption since 1949.

-Roczniki Humanistyczne is a platform of exchange of ideas between scholars from Poland, East-Central and Eastern Europe, and other parts of the world in five areas of the humanities – literary studies, linguistics, history, art history, and musicology – as well as across these disciplines.
+Roczniki Humanistyczne is a platform of exchange of ideas between scholars from Poland, East-Central and Eastern Europe, and other parts of the world in five areas of the humanities: literary studies, linguistics, history, art history, and musicology, as well as across these disciplines.

-Roczniki Humanistyczne publishes research articles, review articles, reviews, and short communications.
-Contributions are accepted in Polish, English, German, Dutch, French, Spanish, Portuguese, Italian, Russian, and Ukrainian.
+Roczniki Humanistyczne publishes original research articles, review articles, reviews, and short communications.
+Contributions are accepted in Polish, English, German, Dutch, French, Spanish, Portuguese, Italian, Ukrainian, Belarusian, and Russian.
 The language of contribution may vary depending on fascicle.

 Roczniki Humanistyczne is published yearly in 12 thematic fascicles as described in the section About the Journal – Focus and Scope.

-Roczniki Humanistyczne is indexed in the following databases: Clarivate Analytics – Emerging Sources Citation Index (Web of Science Core Collection), CEEOL, EBSCO, ERIH Plus, CEJSH, BazHum, Index Copernicus, and POL-Index.
+Roczniki Humanistyczne is indexed in the following databases: SCOPUS, Clarivate Analytics – Emerging Sources Citation Index (Web of Science Core Collection), CEEOL, EBSCO, ERIH Plus, CEJSH, BazHum, Index Copernicus, and POL-Index.

 FOCUS AND SCOPE

-We invite original papers and review papers on topics pertinent to one of the twelve fascicles of Roczniki Humanistyczne:
+We publish original papers and review papers on topics pertinent to one of the 12 fascicles of Roczniki Humanistyczne:

 1 – Polish Literature